gauravmahto/microservice-practice/TROUBLESHOOTING.md

 # Inspect generated config in the container
 kubectl exec "$POD" -- cat /app/config/config.json | jq .

+## Local Monitoring

+If you are running the Local Observability Stack (Prometheus + Grafana), you can check the dashboard at [http://localhost:3000](http://localhost:3000) to visualize metrics like Request Rate and JVM Threads.
+This can help diagnose performance issues or verify that the application is handling traffic.

 # Render Helm templates and lint
 helm lint ./practice-chart
 helm template test-release ./practice-chart | sed -n '1,200p'